Avaiga/taipy-doc/docs/manuals/rest/rest.md

 __taipy-rest__ is a python library built on top of [__taipy-core__](../about.md#taipy-core).
-Its purpose is to automate the use of Taipy core features by providing a runnable application exposing REST APIs.
+Its purpose is to automate the use of Taipy Core features by providing a runnable application exposing REST APIs.

 It is particularly useful when it comes to integrating a Taipy application in a more complex IT ecosystem.